bbauska/W3Cx-5of5/README.md

 And also very common, is a paragraph: &lt;p&gt;, &lt;/p&gt;, I typed the opening and closing tags.
 And I enter &quot;this is a paragraph&quot;.
 I write a subheading h2: &quot;My hobbies are:&quot;.
-Ok, you see that the size of headings **is** different here.
+Ok, you see that the size of headings <b>is</b> different here.
 And if, in the paragraph, if I go to the next line, this doesn&apos;t have an effect here.

 The only return to the next line I can do is, either write another